1. Home

 Kenneth J. Braithwaite, former U.S. Secretary of the Navy and Ambassador to Norway, added that shifting U.S. positions on trade, security, and energy have wide-reaching implications for Europe, reinforcing how geopolitical risk is reshaping the investment landscape.

-John McArthur, Senior Fellow at the Brookings Institution, reminded us of that the facts show that we are actually progressing positively on a range of the Sustainable Development Goals, and that this is to a large degree driven by cost-curves that have come down with volume and transitioning to more effective value chains.
+John McArthur, Senior Fellow at the Brookings Institution, reminded us that the facts show that we are actually progressing positively on a range of the Sustainable Development Goals, and that this is to a large degree driven by cost-curves that have come down with volume and transitioning to more effective value chains.
 There are hence strong economic drivers for Summa’s themes.

 Turning uncertainty into opportunity, Reynir Indahl, Founder & Managing Partner at Summa, emphasized that for investors, resilience is no longer enough.